Skip to content

 For the contemporary gamer, football more or less means the slugfest between FIFA and Pro Evolution Soccer.
 But before this heavyweight title card came to dominate, back in the era of the original PlayStation, the football games jostling for position more closely resembled a royal rumble.
 And much like in the WWE’s yearly 30-man brawl, the majority were there not to leave a legacy but merely to make up the numbers before getting chucked aside.

 This made buying a football game something of a minefield, especially with so many companies catching a whiff of the money to be made by slapping a famous face on the box.
 The Brazilian Ronaldo, Michael Owen and David Beckham all lent their names to less-than-stellar PlayStation games (you can read a little about the Beckham one here, excerpt: “they released the worst game ever with the most bankable footballer on the planet at the time, and it just went downhill from there.”)
-Even current Sky Sports ‘banter merchant’ Chris Kamara got in on the action.
-No disrespect to Mr Kamara, who was a fine player and is a good laugh on the commentary, but he’s not quite in the same superstar bracket as Ronaldo.
+Even current Sky Sports banter merchant Chris Kamara got in on the action.
+No disrespect to Mr Kamara, a gaffe-prone Sky Sports legend, but he’s not quite in the same superstar bracket as Ronaldo.
 Thus Midas Interactive’s bizarre decision to make the retired Swindon Town midfielder the face of their street soccer game stands as something of an emblem of the era.

 Sportswear brands were also sniffing around at the time, with Adidas Power Soccer and Puma Street Soccer – the latter of which was bizarrely launched “in association with Pringles” – both hoping to cash in on recognisable names.